ZacBlanco/zacblanco.github.io/education/social-psychology/notes-3.md

 **Equity Theory**: The theory that people are most satisfied with a relationship when the ratio between benefits and contributions is similar for both partners.

-**Exchange Relationships**: A relationship in which the participants expect and desire mutual responsibleness to each other's needs.
+**Exchange Relationships**: A relationship in which the participants expect and desire mutual responsibility to each other's needs.

 **Communal Relationship**: A relationship in which the participants expect and desire mutual responsiveness to each other's needs.